MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md

 3. To specify the storage account for the diagnostics data, select the ellipsis (…) button.

     ![Specify the storage account to use](./media/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines/IC796661.png)
-4. In the **Create Storage Connection String** dialog box, specify whether you want to connect by using the Azure storage emulator, an Azure subscription, or manually entered credentials.
+4. In the **Create Storage Connection String** dialog box, specify whether you want to connect by using the Azure Storage Emulator, an Azure subscription, or manually entered credentials.

     ![Storage account dialog box](./media/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines/IC796662.png)

-   * If you select **Microsoft Azure storage emulator**, the connection string is set to `UseDevelopmentStorage=true`.
+   * If you select **Microsoft Azure Storage Emulator**, the connection string is set to `UseDevelopmentStorage=true`.
    * If you select **Your subscription**, you can select the Azure subscription that you want to use, and enter an account name.
 To manage your Azure subscriptions, select **Manage Accounts**.
    * If you select **Manually entered credentials**, enter the name and key of the Azure account that you want to use.
 5. To view the **Diagnostics configuration** dialog box, select **Configure**.
 Except for **General** and **Log Directories**, each tab represents a diagnostics data source that you can collect.
 The default **General** tab offers the following diagnostics data collection options: **Errors only**, **All information**, and **Custom plan**.
 The default **Errors only** option uses the least amount of storage, because it doesn’t transfer warnings or tracing messages.
 The **All information** option transfers the most information, uses the most storage, and therefore, is the most expensive option.